IGVF-DACC/igvf-subsample-db/docs/installation_on_encode_demo_machine.md

 $ subsample_pg subsampled.csv -d encoded
 ```

 If you see the following deadlock errors.
-Make sure that there are other processes trying to connect to the DB (e.g. apache2, ES).
+Stop any process trying to connect to the DB (e.g. apache2, ES).
 Stop those services and try again.
 ```bash
 Traceback (most recent call last):
   File "bin/subsample_pg", line 13, in <module>